 I am a PhD candidate in Political Science at the Pennsylvania State University.
 I previously studied at the University of Minnesota where I received my B.A. in Political Science in 2014.
 I received my M.A. in Political Science from the Pennsylvania State University in May of 2018 with primary fields of International Relations and Political Methodology.

-My research focuses on the ways through which state and non-state actors attempt to build power and influence through nation-building activities and strategic political violence .
-This expands upon the work of state formation, ethnic conflict, nationalism, and nation-building scholars to explain the portfolio of violent and non-violent strategies utilized by states for the purposes of nation-building.
+My research focuses on the ways through which state and non-state actors attempt to build power and influence through nation-building activities and strategic political violence.
+In my dissertation, I explore how states can achieve these goals through a portfolio of violent and non-violent repressive strategies, with particular focus on substitutability.
+This expands upon the work of state formation, ethnic conflict, nationalism, and nation-building scholars to explain state repressive strategy selection.
+I also do work on adapting structural latent growth models for state level data.

 For more information, see my CV or contact me.